-Based on the findings and conclusions as stated above, the Department APPROVES the issuance of General Permit #MEG210000, for the DISCHARGE OF WASTE SNOW to Class SB or SC waters of the State of Maine1, SUBJECT TO THE FOLLOWING CONDITIONS, including:
+Based on the findings and conclusions as stated above, the Department APPROVES the renewal of General Permit #MEG180000, Application of Piscicides for the Control of Invasive Fishes, for the discharge of certain pollutants resulting from the execution of a piscicide treatment plan to waters of the State classified as Class GPA, AA, A, B, and C including tributaries to Class GPA waters and those waters having drainage areas of less than ten square miles, SUBJECT TO THE ATTACHED CONDITIONS, including:

-- 1. The following Special Conditions, including any effluent limitations and monitoring requirements. - 2.
-"Maine Pollutant Discharge Elimination System Permit Standard Conditions Applicable To All Permits," revised July 1, 2002, copy attached. - 3.
-This General Permit and the authorization to discharge becomes effective 60 days following the date of signature below and expires at midnight five (5) years from the effective date.
-If the GP is to be renewed, it will remain in force until the Department takes final action on the renewal.
-Upon reissuance of a renewal of the GP, persons wishing to continue coverage must apply for coverage under the renewal GP not later than 30 days following the issuance date of the renewal GP.
-Maine Administrative Procedure Act, 5 M.R.S. § 10002 and Rules Concerning the Processing of Applications and Other Administrative Matters, 06-096 C.M.R.
-2(21)(A) (amended June 9, 2018).
+- 1. The attached Special Conditions, including any effluent limitations and monitoring requirements. - 2.
+Maine Pollutant Discharge Elimination System Permit Standard Conditions Applicable To All Permits, revised July 1, 2002, copy attached. - 3.
+This General Permit and the authorization to discharge become effective 60 days following the date of signature below and expires at midnight five (5) years from the effective date.
+Prior to expiration of this General Permit, the Department must make a determination if it is to be renewed, and, if so, must commence renewal proceedings.
+If the General Permit is to be renewed, it must remain in force until the Department takes final action on the renewal.
+[Maine Administrative Procedure Act, 5 M.R.S. § 10002, Rules Concerning the Processing of Applications and Other Administrative Matters, 06-096 CMR 2(21)(A) (last amended June 9, 2018), and General Permits for Certain Wastewater Discharges, 06-096 CMR 529(3)(c) (last amended June 27, 2007)]

-DONE AND DATED AT AUGUSTA, MAINE THIS /3 DA AY OF June , 2019.
-DEPARTMENT OF ENVIRONMENTAL PROTECTION BY: GERALD D. REID, Commissioner Date filed with Board of Environmental Protection Filed Jun 1 4 2019 Date of Public Notice: on or about May 8, 2019 This Order prepared by Cindy L. Dionne, BUREAU OF WATER QUALITY State of Maine Board of Environmental Protection
+DONE AND DATED AT AUGUSTA, MAINE THIS 18 DAY OF June, 2020.
+DEPARTMENT OF ENVIRONMENTAL PROTECTION for GERALD D. REID, Commissioner

-1 Subject to applicability and eligibility criteria set forth in Special Condition B of this General Permit.
+BY: RY

+FILED

+JUNE 18, 2020

+State of Maine Board of Environmental Protection

+Date filed with Board of Environmental Protection

+PLEASE NOTE ATTACHED SHEET FOR GUIDANCE ON APPEAL PROCEDURES

+Date of Public Notice: May 12, 2020

+This Order prepared by Cindy L. Dionne, BUREAU OF WATER QUALITY